sr-murthy/financial-services-register-api/docs/index.rst

 To learn more about the API please consult the `official documentation <https://register.fca.org.uk/Developer/s/>`_, or start :doc:`here <sources/financial-services-register-api>`.

-To get started with this package you can start :doc:`here <sources/getting-started>`.

-If you're interested in contributing please consult the :doc:`contributing guidelines <sources/contributing>`.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

    sources/financial-services-register-api
-   sources/getting-started
    sources/usage
-   sources/contributing
    sources/api-reference

 Indices and tables